Here’s a sum for Sunak: how many times has he been investigated? | Tom Peck

 What he did have was the same handful of cliches as last time, about how important maths is.
 Just as important as reading.
 About how hard it is to get on in life without a basic grasp of numeracy.

 But is that really true?
-Sunak, after all, has made it all the way to 10 Downing Street and here are just a handful of maths problems that are self-evidently too difficult for him: how are you going to fit 45,000 asylum seekers into two hundred hotel rooms in Rwanda?
+Sunak, after all, has made it all the way to 10 Downing Street and here are just a handful of maths problems that are self-evidently too difficult for him: how are you going to fit 45,000 asylum seekers into 200 hotel rooms in Rwanda?

 Actually, that’s also a fairly easy one.
 You don’t need to worry about how you do that one, you just taper the introduction of the free hours so that nothing happens until after the election, when you can either scrap it or just make it Labour’s problem.